Last updated 24 June 2024

 Status and trend

-Monitoring of ivory gulls in Svalbard shows a decline in the breeding population of approximately 4% per year since 2009.
+Monitoring of ivory gulls in Svalbard shows a decline in the breeding population of approximately 3% per year in the last ten-year period (2013-2023).
 This trend is considered to be serious, given the population size of the species and its limited global distribution.
-However, the time series is short (13 years) and we lack basic knowledge about the species’ biology.
+However, the time series is short (14 years) and we lack basic knowledge about the species’ biology.
 Caution should therefore be exercised in interpreting the data series.
 The decline in Svalbard is in line with similar trends in Canada and Greenland, where the species is also in decline.

 Causal factors